 However, thanks to the efforts of numerous turtle sanctuaries around the area, set up with the help of the Malaysian Fisheries Department, turtles are now staging a comeback.

-If you'd like to have a look at the Turtle Sanctuary in Tioman, take a hike across the island to Juara.
+If you'd like to have a look at the Turtle Sanctuary in Tioman, take a hike or a taxi across the island to Juara.